sammmkhannn/see/readme.md

 # Hi folks!

 This package going to be a substitute of console.log().
-Don't need use this any more.
+Don't need to use this any more.

 # Usage